jeremenichelli/typeform-payload-helpers/README.md

 ### `getIdFromRef`

-Given a `ref` string and an object containing the form `definition`, return the corresponding field `id`.
+Given a `ref` string and an object containing the form `definition` returns the corresponding field `id`.

 ```js
 import { getIdFromRef } from 'typeform-payload-helpers';